Django REST Framework: Understanding ModelViewSet

 Tips and common pitfalls

-What is a ModelViewSet
+What is a ModelViewSet?

-is a class provided by DRF that combines a queryset, a serializer, and all CRUD logic into one reusable class.
+A ModelViewSet is a class provided by DRF that combines a queryset, a serializer, and all CRUD logic into one reusable class.

 It automatically handles: